talon-one/TalonOne.cs/docs/ManagementApi.md

-            var batchId = batchId_example;  // string | Filter results by batches of coupons (optional) var exactMatch = true;  // bool? | Filter results to an exact case-insensitive matching against the coupon code (optional)  (default to false) var dateFormat = dateFormat_example;  // string | Determines the format of dates in the export document. (optional) var campaignState = campaignState_example;  // string | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Capmaigns that are expired. - `archived`: Campaigns that are archived.  (optional)
+            var batchId = batchId_example;  // string | Filter results by batches of coupons (optional) var exactMatch = true;  // bool? | Filter results to an exact case-insensitive matching against the coupon code (optional)  (default to false) var dateFormat = dateFormat_example;  // string | Determines the format of dates in the export document. (optional) var campaignState = campaignState_example;  // string | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.  (optional)

             try
             {